Holic75/Baldurs-gate-dnd-3.5/README.md

  - Strength requirements for Composite Longbows were reduced to 14, they also receive 0.5 damage bonus from strength
  - Damage of Bastard Swords was changed to 1d10
  - Damage of Two-Handed Swords was changed to 2d6
- - Damage of Halberds was changed to 1d12
+ - Damage of Halberds and 2-handed axes was changed to 1d12
  - Damage of Spears was changed to 1d8
  - AC bonus of Medium Shields was increased to +2
  - AC bonus of Large Shields was increased to +4, but they also now give -2 THAC0 penalty
- - Initial number of attacks per rounds for all ranged weapons was set to 1, except for slings and crossbows for which it was set to 0.5; it increases at normal character APR progression and Rapid Shot feat also gives +1 APR with ranged weapons (except throwing axes and hammers)
+ - Initial number of attacks per round for all ranged weapons was set to 1, except for slings and crossbows for which it was set to 0.5; and darts for which it was set to 2; it increases at normal character APR progression and Rapid Shot feat also gives +1 APR with ranged weapons (except throwing axes and hammers)
  - Moonblade type was changed to longsword (do not worry, Xan can still use it)
  - Sling bullets damage was changed from missile to crushing